RossBrunton/BMAT/README.md

 Activate the virtualenv:
 > source ./bin/activate

-Install Django and MySQL:
+Install Django, MySQL and requests:
 > pip install Django MySQL-python requests

-After this, rename settings.py.sample, to settings.py, and give it a random secret key.
+After this, rename settings_local.py.sample, to settings_locas.py, and give it a random secret key.
 Then (if you want to, otherwise it will use Django's default database) rename db.cnf.sample to db.cnf and fill in database details.

 Sync the database:
-> manage.py syncdb
+> manage.py migrate

 Run the server (development only):
 > manage.py runserver

-For production, set up as you normall would a Django project.
+For production, set up as you normally would a Django project.

 ## Super Interesting Legal Stuff ##
 This is licensed under the MIT License, see COPYING.txt for details.